It is a structured framework that classifies qualifications by level, from foundation to postgraduate study, based on depth of knowledge and skills.

 The foundations: diploma and beyond

-Since the ACCA qualification requires 36 months of relevant work experience, students should get practical experience as soon as possible.
+Since the ACCA qualification requires 36 months of relevant work experience, students should gain practical experience as soon as possible.

 Want to study ACCA in Dubai?